 The Canadian Centre for Fisheries Innovation came up with the idea of creating the world’s first robotic system for butchering crab.
 They assembled a crackerjack team by combining the forces of both the College of the North Atlantic (CNA) and the Marine Institute’s Centre for Aquaculture and Seafood Development (CASD).

 CNA and CASD provided the expertise of their staff and facilities, and Ocean Choice international was the industry partner, for funding and industry knowledge.
 The technology is currently undergoing a patenting process, and the cell they demonstrated in May, during Innovation Week, has had all 42 claims of uniqueness accepted.
 The hope is to master the final stage of their 3-step process, which would greenlight this robo-butcher being put to work in the province.

 “CCFI’s fundamental mandate is to make the capabilities of academic institutions available to the aquaculture, fishing, and fish processing industry sectors, to help them take advantage of opportunities and solve problems,” said Robert Verge, managing director of CCFI.

 “We began thinking about this project in 2010, with the overall objective of increasing the value we get from our crab resources.
 This world-leading ‘smart’ butchering technology is a major part of a system we are designing to do that.”

-The robo-butcher does things we humans cannot do in a practical way; properly extracting crab meat by hand is extremely arduous, and the Chinese plants that do it use tweezers under UV light to do it tediously correct.
-So this tech would not be replacing real live human jobs, as there really aren’t any plant workers extracting crab meat for export here now.
+The robo-butcher does things we humans cannot do in an economically feasible way; properly extracting crab meat by hand is extremely arduous, and the Chinese plants that do it use tweezers under UV light.
+It’s ridiculously tedious and time-consuming, which is to say, a costly endeavour.